-There will be two groups in Masters Courses in Disaster Science and Management.
+There will be two groups in the Master's Program.
 One group will be termed as Masters by project work- Project Group and the other will be termed as Masters by research work - Thesis Group.
-Students of both Groups will have to take a total of 35 credit hours equivalent courses.
+Students of both Groups will have to take a total of 41 credit hours-equivalent courses.